Here are three things people are talking about in the markets this week.

 Read the full story at HNN.

 What this means for you: The discovery itself is cool, but how it was discovered is even cooler.
 Data scientists suspected they had an unusual species on their hands, so they tagged it and listened to it with acoustic collecting equipment through the Pacific Missile Range Facility.
 The value to getting that acoustic information is that now we’re able to understand how many species and what species are using the range, the frequency that they show up in the range, and what activities they do while there.
-Expect lots more finds soon.
+Expect a lot more findings soon.